CurrentContinuation/gigasetelements/README.md

 - ModeListener
 - SensorListener

-Important Note: install in Wildfly
+Wildfly Deployment
 ------------------------------------------------------------------------------------------
-In Wildfly you have to add the file jboss-deployment-structure.xml in the META-INF dir of the .ear or in the WEB-INF of the .war; all resteasy jars and the two http*.jar have to be excluded, all others have to be added to the lib dir.
+In Wildfly you have to add the file jboss-deployment-structure.xml in the META-INF dir of the .ear or in the WEB-INF of the .war.
+The <b>GigasetElementsAPI-*.jar</b> and all dependency jars have to be added to the lib dir, all resteasy jars and the two http*.jar have to be excluded because they are already part of the Wildfly modules.

 ```xml
 <?xml version="1.0"?>